NorthIsUp/enhanced-dash-mcp/docs/help.md

    1.2.2 the server logs startup, shutdown, and unexpected error events, and cancels its tasks properly so startup no longer hangs when interrupted.
 Cancellation for `Ctrl+C` and task timeouts now share a single code path via `_cancel_task`.
+- Initialization options are now generated with `server.create_initialization_options()` before running the server to avoid `AttributeError: 'dict' object has no attribute 'capabilities'` in certain MCP clients.
 - If you encounter `ModuleNotFoundError: No module named 'mcp.streams'`, update to version 1.1.4 or later which replaces `StdioClient` with `stdio_server`.